revvy02/MockNetwork/README.md

 ```

 **Using MockRemoteEvent**
-Can be used if you want to just test behavior for a single client
+\nCan be used if you want to just test behavior for a single client

 ```lua
 local mockRemoteEvent = MockNetwork.MockRemoteEvent.new("user")